brechtbilliet/brechtbilliet.github.io/_posts/2022-09-11-complex-angular-forms-with-validation.md

 }
 ```

 ## Validation

-To make validation easier let's use `class-validator`.
-You can use it on the frontend, on the backend and it's
+To have readable consistent validation, let's use [class-validator](https://github.com/typestack/class-validator).
+We can use it on the frontend, on the backend and it's
 easy to write our own validators.
-We already have the `UserForm` class and the `AddressForm` class and to simplify
-validations we can just add decorators on them.
-They are readable and reusable if we want them to be.
+Since class-validator provides us with decorators it's easy to put them on our forms.

 ```typescript
 import { IsNotEmpty, Min, Max } from 'class-validator';